mgaudet/sm-script-notes/README.md

 Atoms are kept alive by an `AutoKeepAtoms` that is a member of the Parser.

+### Reference Compation

+During bytecode emission, the references to all our [emitted objects are compacted into a table](https://searchfox.org/mozilla-central/rev/fe7dbedf223c0fc4b37d5bd72293438dfbca6cec/js/src/frontend/BytecodeSection.cpp#45)

+### Parser Realm

+Objects allocated in the parser are allocated in the Parser realm.
+At the end of a parse, objects created during the parse must be transferred from the parser realm to the desired destination realm.
+This is accomplished via a fairly complicated helper called [`mergeRealms`](https://searchfox.org/mozilla-central/rev/fe7dbedf223c0fc4b37d5bd72293438dfbca6cec/js/src/gc/GC.cpp#8228-8374).

 ## Questions & Some Answers

 * Why is `GlobalScriptInfo` a `BytecodeCompiler` subclass?